3 Reasons to Try Microsoft Edge

-If you’re like most internet users, you probably use Google Chrome, Firefox or Opera as your web browser of choice.
-But later this year, there will be a new player in the game.
-It’s called Edge, and Microsoft’s technologically advanced wonder child may just be the browser of choice for the next generation.
+If you’re like most internet users, you probably use Google Chrome, Firefox, or Opera as your web browser of choice.
+But later this year, there will be a new player in the game and it’s called Edge, and Microsoft’s technologically advanced wonder child may just be the browser of choice for the next generation.

 With Windows 10 launching later this year, Microsoft has a new browser packaged with it.
 Formerly known as Project Spartan, you can test out a beta version of this browser as part of the Windows Insider Program.
 But if you’re not ready to jump on the bandwagon and try it just yet, here are three reasons why the world is getting excited about Edge.